Looking for things to do in Tunbridge Wells this Summer?

 ♥ Explore the underwater world and learn about reptiles at Hastings Aquarium.
 With over 40 naturally themed habitats there’s sure to be something to catch your little one’s eye.
 There are two free (though donations welcome) museums nearby too – the Fisherman’s Museum and Shipwreck Museum.

 5 exciting classes to sign up for around Tunbridge Wells

 As well as a super choice of Summer camps for the kids to go along to, we have mentioned five of our favourite classes below – a great option for Tunbridge wells things to do especially if you would like the kids to experience something new…

-♥ Arty Farty Retreat in Southborough is re-opening on 1st August with some fabulous sessions over the summer for both kids and adults.
-Including Clay Camp, Creative Therapy, Family Crafternoons.
-Find out more about their exclusive online community here too.
+♥ Arty Farty Retreat in Southborough has some super sessions over the summer for both kids and adults.
+Including Clay Camp, a Wild Witch Workshop and Family Crafternoons.

 5 more things to do in Tunbridge Wells this Summer…

 ♥ Mr Mulligan’s Dino Golf in Tonbridge is currently open and a great way to while away a morning or afternoon.
 Book online to guarantee your tee time.

 ♥ Who will wipe out first on the 1500sqm meter inflatable Aqua Park at Bewl Water?
 Open to anyone age 6 and over, this looks like so much fun!
 There are lots of other activities to do while at Bewl Water too, making it a fab family day out.

 ♥ Explore the gorgeous gardens and grounds at Herstmonceux Castle.
 Within the beautiful 300-acre estate, families can explore formal gardens, woodland trails, meadows, and lakes, play area and maze – all set around a majestic 15th century moated castle.